 2. Can I contribute my experience in (describe) towards any special projects or research that the b-school and faculty are working on?

-3. What is the focus of faculty research or the school’s approach in the area that I want to specialise in (describe it)?
+3. What is the focus of faculty research or the school’s approach in the area that I want to specialize in (describe it)?

 4. Why did you yourself decide to become part of this b-school?
 What makes it a special place for you?